domfarolino/algorithms/src/datastructures/SLL/README.md

 ### `void SLL<T>::remove(T elem);`

 When removing the first element that matches some criteria from *any* position in a linked list, much of the logic covered in the
 <a href="#removeFromTail">removeFromTail</a> applies.
-Of course we first need to check for list existence and only continue if
+Of course, we first need to check for list existence and only continue if
 there is at least one node in the list.

-Next we'll want to employ the same logic of iterating a temporary pointer through the list.
+Next, we'll want to employ the same logic of iterating a temporary pointer through the list.
 Since deleting the head is a special case
-(as we cannot obtain a pointer to a node before the head) we'll check to see if the head meets our criteria first and then let one of our previous methods handle the logic for that case.
+(as we cannot obtain a pointer to a node before the head), we'll check to see if the head meets our criteria first.
+Then let one of our previous methods handle the logic for that case.
 We know that this method will handle all invariants properly so we can make the call and return with no worries.

-In the average case we'll do our regular iteration.
-In the prior method (<a href="#removeFromTail">removeFromTail</a>) we stopped iterating through the list when the temporary's next field equaled the tail pointer.
-In this case we'll stop iterating when `temp->next` equals a node that matches our criteria (value equivalence, for example).
+In the average case, we'll do our regular iteration.
+In the prior method (<a href="#removeFromTail">removeFromTail</a>), we stopped iterating through the list when the temporary's next field equaled the tail pointer.
+In this case, we'll stop iterating when `temp->next` equals a node that matches our criteria (value equivalence, for example).

 ```cpp